Henry John Temple, 3rd Viscount Palmerston: Orsini affair and resignation

 After the Italian republican Felice Orsini tried to assassinate the French emperor with a bomb made in Britain, the French were outraged.
 The French demanded that no such people be granted asylum in the country and the French ambassador was ordered to make presentations regarding the incident to Parliament.
 In order to preserve good relations with France, Palmerston introduced a Conspiracy to Murder bill, which made it a felony to plot in Britain to murder someone abroad.
 The condemnation of British conduct was sharply criticised by the French media and the use of bitter tongue by French army officers when receiving the French emperor as a delegacy, led to anger among the British public.
-Lord Derby took the advantage of exploiting the resentment of the British people to propose a amendment to the bill.
+Lord Derby exploited the resentment of the British people to propose a amendment to the bill.
 At first reading, the Conservatives voted for it but at second reading they voted against it.
 Palmerston lost by nineteen votes.
 Therefore, in February 1858 he was forced to resign.